Warrant of Fitness checklist

-New buyer?
-Young driver?
-Whether you are buying your first used car or gearing up for your first Warrant of Fitness (WoF), here’s what you need to know.
+Whether you're buying your first used car or gearing up for your first Warrant of Fitness (WoF), here's what you need to know.

 What is it?

-The Warrant of Fitness (WoF) is a safety test done on cars to check that they are roadworthy.
-How often you need to get a WoF is based on when your car was first registered.
-Please see the New Zealand Transport Agency website for further information.
+A Warrant of Fitness (WoF) is a safety test done on cars to check that they are roadworthy and meet the required safety standards.
+How often you need to get a WoF is based on when your car was first registered and timeframes can be found below.

 First registered before 1 January 2000